Concrete poem examples are famous for their unique shapes and style; read our guide to see the best examples of concrete poems to learn more.

 1. “The Mouse’s Tale” by Lewis Carroll

-This poem, found in Carroll’s Alice’s Adventures in Wonderland, actually forms the shape of a mouse’s tail on the page.
+This poem, found in Carroll’s Alice’s Adventures in Wonderland, forms the shape of a mouse’s tail on the page.
 The misspelling in the title of “tale” is intentional because it is the tale of a mouse’s tail.
 Different printings interpret this visual poetry differently, but it remains one of the most famous examples of concrete poetry in modern writing.

 2. “Easter Wings” by George Herbert